ownclo/blog/posts/calling-python-from-haskell.md

 required functions from Python's C API and declares corresponding Haskell signatures.

-The module also declares the necessary types, using of a special `hsc2hs` feature to automatically derive the right Haskell type for a given C type.
-For instance, the following declaration declares an appropriate Haskell alias for Python's `Py_ssize_t`, without having to grok an header files for the `typedef`:
+The module also declares the necessary types, using a special `hsc2hs` feature to automatically derive the right Haskell type for a given C type.
+For instance, the following declaration declares an appropriate Haskell alias for Python's `Py_ssize_t`, so I didn't need to grok the header files for the
+typedef:

 ```haskell
 type PySSizeT = #type Py_ssize_t